gruhn/typescript-sudoku/README.md

 To actually play Sudoku, we need to allow empty cells.

 For that we pick some dummy value to represent an empty cell.
-This can be anything, as long as it's not an number from 1 to 9:
+This can be anything, as long as it's not a number from 1 to 9:

 ```typescript
 const _ = "empty cell"